PascalLG/zinc-cpp/README.md

 * Server-generated directory listing when browsing a folder with no index file
 * CGI (with automatic configuration for PHP and Python)
 * Detailed logs
+* Experimental support for the WebSocket protocol (see RFC6455)

 What it *does not* implement (yet):